jeremycyr/astro-paper/src/data/blog/in-defense-of-the-messy-resume.md

 description: "Why the most adaptable and resourceful engineers often have the messiest career paths—and why curiosity, not careful choreography, builds the judgment that matters most."
 ---

 What makes a Senior Developer?
-What makes a Staff Developer?
-What makes an Architect?
+A Staff Engineer?
+An Architect?

 "Why do you ask?"
 I'll probe, and the result is often revealing: "I want to know how to get to the next level." or "I'm wondering if I'm ready to be a Senior."

-These questions aren’t unexpected or unfair.
-Advocating for your career progression matters—and understanding how growth is measured can absolutely help you navigate it.
-The challenge is that if one views their career as a simple, logical, stepwise progression, we may miss the most important aspects of development that let us bring value— namely: the skills and experience that develop in the messy, non-linear and unpredictable edges of life.
+Fair questions.
+Career growth matters.
+And understanding how it's measured can help.
+But if you treat your path solely like a clean, stepwise ladder—title after title—you risk missing what actually builds value: the skills, insight, and judgment that emerge from the messy, unpredictable edges.

 ![Goodhart's Law](/assets/blog1/metric.png)